WICG/ab-worker-prototype/EXPLAINER.md

     b. potentially improve cache hit rates at serving
     c. reduce computation needs on each client.

-3. Apply transformations in a performant way, without blocking rendering of the page — ideally without any CWV metric degradation.
+3. Apply transformations in a performant way, without blocking rendering of the page — ideally without any performance metric degradation.

 ## Standardizing the representation of transformations